moccadroid/hello_bot/README.md

 # hello_bot

 hello_bot is a skeleton for a facebook messenger bot to run on Google App Engine.<br>
-If you follow the tutorial below, your bot should be up and running in less than an hour :)
+If you follow the tutorial below, your bot should be up and running in less than an hour... or at least a couple of hours... at most a day :D

+If you find any errors in this tutorial, don't keep them!
+Send them to me, so we can make this tutorial even better.
+The same obviously goes for any suggestions or ideas ;)

-## Tools & SDKs
+## Tools & SDK
 [PyCharm Community Edition](https://www.jetbrains.com/pycharm/download/) <br>
 [Python 2.7](https://www.python.org/downloads/ ) <br>
 [Git](https://git-scm.com/downloads) <br>